pyer/cap/README.md

 ## Configuration

-Hosts and roles are defined in './config/nodes'
+Hosts and groups are defined in './config/nodes'

 SSH parameters are defined in '~/.ssh/config'